SAP-samples/btp-ai-sustainability-bootcamp/exercises/README.md

 ### Exercise Instructions

 Please follow the sequence (EP320_Exercise01~04) specified in the [exercises folder](./03-collaborative-enterprise-planning).
-The Master and transaction data required to complete the exercise is available at [here](./03-collaborative-enterprise-planning) to download.
+The master and transaction data required to complete the exercise are available [here](./03-collaborative-enterprise-planning) to download.